The Bolt (Shostakovich)

 The Bolt (Болт), Op.
 27, is a ballet music score written by Dmitri Shostakovich between 1930 and 1931 to a libretto by Victor Smirnov.
 The humorous and satirical full-length ballet in three acts and seven scenes was choreographed by Fyodor Lopukhov and premiered on 8 April 1931 at the State Academic Theatre of Opera and Ballet in Leningrad.
 It was not performed again until 2005, when a two-act choreography by Alexei Ratmansky was performed at the Bolshoi Theatre in Moscow.

 Plot

 The ballet is an ironic tale of slovenly work in a Soviet factory.
 The lazy Lyonka hates work and together with a local priest and anti-Soviet plotter he plans to sabotage the machinery by putting a bolt in it.
 Their plan is foiled by a group of Young Communists.

 Instrumentation

+The list below details the instrumentation for the more commonly performed suite compiled by Shostakovich.